apify/apify-docs-v2/sources/platform/actors/running/compute_units.md

 # What is a compute unit?

+**Apify actors' platform resource usage is calculated in compute units.
+Find out what they are, how they work, and how you are charged for running actors.**

+---

 **TL;DR: An [actor](../index.md) for one hour consumes 1 compute unit.**

 A compute unit (CU) is the unit of measurement for the resources consumed by actor runs and builds.
 We charge you for using actors based on CU consumption.